Salman bin Abdulaziz Al Saud (born 1982): Arrest

-Prince Salman was detained in January 2018, two months after the 2017 Saudi Arabian purge.
+Prince Salman was detained in January 2018 as part of the 2017–2019 Saudi Arabian purge.
 Salman's father was also arrested two days after his son.
-People close to him told the Washington Post that he was summoned to the palace in the middle of the night, then beaten and arrested after he arrived.
-As of November 2018, Salman and his father were still not been released, according to his Paris-based attorney, Elie Hatem, and neither of them were charged as of October 2018.
+People close to him told the Washington Post that he was summoned, in the middle of the night, to the palace where he was beaten and arrested.
+As of November 2018, Salman and his father had still not been released, according to his Paris-based attorney, Elie Hatem, and neither of them were charged as of October 2018.
 Again, neither were brought to trial, and there was no official recognition of their presence with the Saudi authorities.
 The lawyer and the family of the two princes confirmed that there were no corruption suspicion against them and stressed that they had been detained because they expressed their opinions.

 Sources close to Salman also told The Washington Post that they believed Crown Prince Mohammed bin Salman harbored "personal jealousy" toward Salman.

 Salman and his father were held at the al-Ha'ir Prison.
 His lawyer was in contact with the President of France Emmanuel Macron and the French Foreign Minister Jean-Yves Le Drian to achieve their release.
 Several members of the royal family campaigned in favor of Macron.
 The most active was the billionaire Prince Al-Waleed bin Talal who was still under house arrest.
 Following the assassination of journalist Jamal Khashoggi on 2 October 2018, the family of the two detained expressed grave concern about their fate, because they had not heard any news about them since they were summoned to the Royal Palace 10 months prior.
+As of 2025, he is still in jail, and his whereabouts are unknown.

 Personal life

 Prince Salman married a daughter of King Abdullah, Oraib bint Abdullah.
 She is the blood sister of Prince Turki bin Abdullah who has been in detention since November 2017 and Mishaal bin Abdullah, and their mother is Tadhi bint Mishaan Al Jarba.

 The net worth of Prince Salman was estimated at 2.7 billion USD in February 2017.
 Salman collects art pieces from around the world in his palaces.
-Salman is passionate about horse racing, falconry, camel racing, Japanese culture and E-Sports.
-He supports the Horse Annual Racing Prize taking place in Riyadh, various E-Sports events, and set up the first camel race in France.
-He admitted in his personal VK account that he financially contributed to the production of the Dota 2 anime.
+Salman is passionate about horse racing, falconry, and camel racing.
+He supports the Horse Annual Racing Prize taking place in Riyadh and set up the first camel race in France.